Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Kasauli (~6 hrs, ~290 km)

 Kasauli is the small-and-cool sleeper that should be higher on most lists.
 Another cantonment town, at approximately 1,900m, it swaps Shimla's congestion for pine air and a crowd level that stays manageable year-round.
 The military development restrictions are precisely why it stayed sane.
-May temperatures run 22–27°C. The drive is via NH-44 to Kalka, then a short climb.
+May temperatures run 22 to 27°C. The drive is via NH-44 to Kalka, then a short climb.

 There is almost nothing to do here beyond walk, have coffee, and slow down.
 That is the entire appeal of a reset.
 Good for couples and solo travellers.
 Thin on options for teenagers who need stimulation.